A Sicily road trip is not just a bucket-list-worthy tour. It’s an experience connecting travellers with the heart of

 It’s the warmth of its people, the beauty of nature and discovering the story of ancient history.
 It’s also the simple pleasure of balconies covered in freshly cleaned laundry in quaint narrow alleyways.
 Sicily is one of those surprisingly romantic Italian destinations that will steal your heart.

 All these experiences make Sicily not just Italy’s most famous island but the big sis of the Mediterranean.
 A unique connector between Africa, Europe, and all things in between.
-Step into this generous land, and plan an epic Italian road trip, Sicilian-style.
+Step into this generous land, and plan an epic Italian road trip, Sicilian style.

 A Guide to the Ultimate Sicily Road Trip

 All your Sicily road trip planning is covered in this guide.
 It has all the information you need to circle the island by car, camping tips, a look at costs, and optional side trips.